Mechanistic Interpretability of Antibody Language Models Using SAEs: Methods

 \subsubsection{Latent Selection}

-The top correlated latents were further validated on the validation set.
-Based on the strategy by Simon and Zhou \cite{simon_interplm_2024}, the latent activations across the validation set were normalised using MinMax scaling; for each normalised latent, binary latent-on/latent-off labels using activation thresholds of 0.1, 0.2, 0.5, 0.8, 0.9 were applied.
-For each latent-concept pair, a latent was defined as an interpretable feature if its F1 score for any of the tested thresholds was greater than 0.5.
-At this boundary the harmonic mean guarantees both precision and recall are at least 0.5, ruling out latents that are either mostly false positives or that miss the majority of true activations.
+Latents were further validated on the validation set.
+Based on the strategy by Simon and Zou \cite{simon_interplm_2024}, the latent activations across the validation set were normalised using MinMax scaling.
+In this instance, similar to Simon and Zou, we took the mean activation of the latents across all residues in the sequence.
+For each normalised latent, binary latent-on/latent-off labels using activation thresholds of 0.1, 0.2, 0.5, 0.8, 0.9 were applied.
+For each latent--concept pair, we defined a latent as an interpretable feature only if it achieved an $F_1$ score that exceeded a class-prevalence baseline by a fixed margin.
+Let $\pi$ denote the prevalence of the positive class for the concept in the validation set.
+We first computed the $F_1$ score of a trivial always-positive classifier,